Welcome to our Fall tour 2014. INDIGO FARMS

 The instructional part of the tour will take 1 to 1.5 hours.
 Please allow extra time if you plan to eat lunch or a snack.
 PLEASE let us know if you plan to eat lunch or a snack.
 We have picnic tables available and an on site bakery serving lunch and assorted baked goods.
 If you would like to place an order with the bakery, please call the week before your tour.
 See phone numbers below.

 Each student will receive an Indigo Farms Fall coloring book that reinforces the information presented during the tour.
 They will also take home a mini-pumpkin .
 Each one will have a sample of apple cider.
 Each class will take home a pumpkin for the class.

-The cost is $7.00 per person.
+The cost is $7.50 per person.
+We are required to collect sales tax beginning this year.
 This includes all parents and siblings over one year old.
 One teacher and assistant are free per class.
 Special ed. classes may qualify to have additional adults free.

 If the weather is questionable please call to inquire about the weather here, or to reschedule.
 Should you cancel for any other reason it is important that you let us know a week in advance of our tour date.

 We encourage you to car pool as we have limited parking.
 Please park behind the Farm Market.
 Park with your group.
 We like to keep groups together so that no one gets blocked in.
 Please try to be at the farm 5 - 10 minutes early.
 It usually takes that long to get everyone paid and ready to start.
 We want your tour to be relaxing and enjoyable, not rushed.
 If you arrive late your tour may be shortened.